Generalized Pitman-Stanley polytope: vertices and faces: Introduction

 where $p_{\aaa,\bb,k}$ is the number of vertex plane partitions of shape $\theta(\aaa,\bb)$ with entries at most $k-1$ such that each of $\{0,1,\ldots, k-1\}$ appears at least once in the plane partition. \end{restatable*}

 The vertex plane partitions counted by the above result are of independent interest.
 For instance, when $\aaa\in\{0,1\}^n$ and $\bb=\mathbf{0}$, then $\theta(\aaa,\bb)$ is a partition $\lambda$ inside the $n$-staircase $\delta_n$, and the leading term $p_{\aaa, \mathbf{0},|\lambda|}$ of \eqref{eq: vertex skew case other basis} counts vertex plane partitions with distinct entries called \defn{standard vertex plane partitions}.
-Moreover, such standard vertex plane partitions are in bijection with {\em standard Young tableaux} (SYT) of a certain shifted skew shape $\nu/\rho$.
+Moreover, such standard vertex plane partitions are in bijection with {\em standard shifted Young tableaux} (SYT) of shape $\lambda'$.

-\begin{restatable*}[]{theorem}{leadingtermvertices} For $\aaa \in \{0,1\}^n$ and $\bb={\bf 0}$, the leading term of $|\lambda|!\cdot v^{(n,m)}(\aaa,{\bf 0})$ is $p_{\aaa,{\bf 0},|\lambda|}=\SYT(\nu/\rho)$, where $\lambda=\lambda(\aaa)$. \end{restatable*}
+\begin{restatable*}[]{theorem}{leadingtermvertices} For $\aaa \in \{0,1\}^n$ and $\bb={\bf 0}$, the leading term of $|\lambda|!\cdot v^{(n,m)}(\aaa,{\bf 0})$ is $p_{\aaa,{\bf 0},|\lambda|}=\SYT(\lambda')$, where $\lambda=\lambda(\aaa)$. \end{restatable*}

 In the case $\aaa = {\bf 1}$, these tableaux are exactly all SYT of shifted staircase shape $(n,n-1,\ldots,1)$ (see Corollary~\ref{lem:top coeff SYT of shifted shape}), and thus this coefficient has the following product formula \cite[\href{https://oeis.org/A003121}{A003121}]{oeis}: